In this blog post, we are going to see how to configure the twitter as auth provider to login into Salesforce.

 Submit & wait for response

-After your request is granted, an addition permission setting is added in your twitter app’s “Permission” section.
+After your request is granted, an additional permission setting is added in your twitter app’s “Permission” section.
 Go to “Additional Permissions” and just tick the check box for “Request email addresses from users”.

 Issue 2: –